malforge/mdk2/Source/Mdk.References/readme.md

 ---

+### Note: It does seem like VS2022 is required for stable performance.
+However this is unconfirmed.

 The game [Space Engineers](https://store.steampowered.com/app/244850/Space_Engineers/) (by [Keen Software House](https://www.keenswh.com/), no affiliation) supports scripting and modding using the C# language.
 This package aims to automatically detect